 Oral Cancer Facts & Stats

 The numbers that shape why early detection matters so much.
+New to the topic?
+Start with what oral cancer is.

 HPV is now the leading cause of oropharyngeal cancer.